Datavisualiatie-UGent/project-dv25-9/src/profit-analysis.md

   ${resize((width) => displayScatterPlot(width))}
 </div>

 This scatter plot shows for each game the selling price on the x-axis and the amount of downloads, or amount of units sold, on the y-axis.
-The profits is calculated as the amount of downloads times the price.
-The mean profit of all games was calculated and is shown on the plot as the red line.
+The profit is calculated as the amount of downloads times the price.
+The mean profit of all games is shown as the red line.
 Games below this line have less profit than the average game.
 Games above the line have more.
-The color of a dot indicates the total profit of the game; the higher, the redder.
+The color of a dot indicates the total profit; the redder, the higher.

 <!-- ============================================================================================================== -->
 <br></br>